anoadragon453/busty/README.md

 1. `/stop` - Stop busting early :scream: :scream: :scream:

 Users must have the `bangermeister` role to use commands by default, though this role can be modified by passing the `BUSTY_DJ_ROLE` environment variable.
+Most commands are restricted to servers only (won't appear in DMs), except `/preview` which works in both servers and DMs.
 It is highly recommended that you disable command visibility for those without permissions to run them in the Integrations section of your server's settings.

 ## Development